ChainSafe/web3.unity/Modules.md

     return services;
 }
 ```
-You can see I used `IMainThreadRunner` (not just `UnityDispatcherAdapter`) as a contract type, you don't need that
+You can see I used `IMainThreadRunner` (not just `UnityDispatcherAdapter`) as a contract type.
+You don't need that
 if you think you'll only have one implementation of `IMainThreadRunner`.

 # Environment